We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Spurred by Knight and Randle’s repeated insistence that the new car must display a strong family resemblance, outline shapes began to appear more recognisably ‘Jaguar’.
 However, this view didn’t necessarily gel with some of the more progressive members of Jaguar’s styling team; experimental shop foreman, Bob Blake, later suggesting to chroniclers that Knight wasn’t daring enough.

 Meanwhile, the constant warfare proved increasingly wearying.
 In 1977, as BL lurched into a crisis from which it would never recover, the number of styling reviews became farcical.
-LC40 (as it was now denoted) by now appearing heavily influenced by Pininfarina’s 1972 Fiat 130 Coupé.
-Perhaps its most cohesive incarnation since 1973, but XJ40 had become little more than a thought experiment.
-Yet Knight and his small team stubbornly forged on – to do anything less would have signified total capitulation.
+LC40 (as it was now denoted) by now seemingly influenced by Pininfarina’s Fiat 130 Coupé.
+Perhaps its most cohesive incarnation since 1973, but XJ40 had by now had become little more than a thought experiment.
+Despite this Knight and Randle stubbornly forged on – to do anything less would have signified total capitulation.

 1977 was notable for the Royal Jubilee, grinding industrial unrest and riots on British streets.
 Crisis-torn British Leyland ground to a standstill with the Government threatening to end state funding unless the strikes ceased.
 Patience with its loss-making car maker was running desperately thin.
 Jaguar’s situation was no better.
 Sales had nosedived, build quality was lamentable, and the future looked bleak.